DMZ Campaign (1969–1971): August

 On 28 August at 04:00 a unit of the 3rd Marines in a night defensive position 4 mi south-southwest of Con Thien was attacked by fire.
 The Marines returned fire and the PAVN withdrew.
-The Marines were attacked again at 05:05 and the Marines returned fire and the PAVN withdrew at 05:55 leaving six dead and three individual and one crew-served weapon; U.S. losses were three killed.
-At 12:35 an aerial observer saw PAVN in a bunker complex 10 mi northwest of the Rockpile and directed artillery onto the location destroying six bunkers and killing one PAVN.
-At 13:25 an aerial observer saw PAVN at a bunker 12 mi northwest of the Rockpile and directed artillery fire onto the location resulting in a secondary explosion and destroying six bunkers and killing three PAVN.
-On 30 August at 15:35 an aerial observer received fire 6 mi northeast of Gio Linh, artillery and naval gunfire from the USS Boston was directed onto the location causing two secondary explosions an destroying seven bunkers and ten huts.
+The Marines were attacked again at 05:05 and the Marines returned fire and the PAVN withdrew at 05:55, leaving six dead and three individual and one crew-served weapon; U.S. losses were three killed.
+At 12:35 an aerial observer saw PAVN in a bunker complex 10 mi northwest of the Rockpile and directed artillery onto the location, destroying six bunkers and killing one PAVN.
+At 13:25 an aerial observer saw PAVN at a bunker 12 mi northwest of the Rockpile and directed artillery fire onto the location, resulting in a secondary explosion and destroying six bunkers and killing three PAVN.
+On 30 August at 15:35 an aerial observer received fire 6 mi northeast of Gio Linh, artillery and naval gunfire from the USS Boston was directed onto the location, causing two secondary explosions and destroying seven bunkers and ten huts.